kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ### Policy-specific configuration

-This MADR proposes additional options be configurable on `Tracing` resources directly.
+This MADR proposes additional options be configurable on `MeshTrace` resources directly.

 #### Sampling